Skip to content

 VersioningVersioned by API versionUnversioned, allowing you to upgrade your integration without changing your webhook endpoint configuration

-Example thin event payload
+Example thin event notification payload

 Example snapshot event payload